amaanhafeez18/Colorization/README.md

 # Colorization
 A Python UI that allows for an end user to colourize old black and white images to RGB colour.

 Due to GitHub limitations on file size imports, a necessary component of the program has been uploaded to a personal Google Drive.
-You must download it inorder for the program to function.
+You must download it in order for the program to function.

 To run this program: